China’s Liquor Market in 2019

 Rémy Martin also took advantage of the Chinese’s increasing affinity with social media, becoming the first spirits brand to advertise on the WeChat platform in 2015.
 Its campaign focused on art de vivre, one of the company’s key brand values, by recommending personalized contents and product suggestions to WeChat’s 500 million users.
 Currently, Rémy Martin is one of the best-selling cognac brands, not only in China, but in the world.

-Companies wishing to sell in China should: 1) evaluate the competition, 2) determine which local markets to target, 3) examine how product’s pricing compares to the average national and local market prices, 4) analyze branding including labelling, packaging, messaging and other brand assets, and 5) carry out necessary due diligence to find a professional local partner to achieve sales goals in the market.
+Liquor companies wishing to sell in China should: 1) evaluate the competition, 2) determine which local markets to target, 3) examine how product’s pricing compares to the average national and local market prices, 4) analyze branding including labelling, packaging, messaging and other brand assets, and 5) carry out necessary due diligence to find a professional local partner to achieve sales goals in the market.

 Competition is best be evaluated through a Competition Analysis where product is assessed in terms of growth outlook, varietal and price, then compared to existing brands in the market.